golanlevin/AmbigrammaticFigures/README.md

 ![Ambigrammatic Figures card deck](images/ambigrammatic_cards.png)

-In the deck's accompanying packaging, collectors of this artwork are encouraged to devise their own activities with these cards:
+In the text of the deck's accompanying packaging, collectors of this artwork are encouraged to devise their own activities with these cards:

 > * *Sort the cards from most to least _________.*
 > * *Give names to the depicted.
 Write the personal motto or epitaph for each half of their duality.*